 Students will not be called to the telephones except during emergencies.
 Students will not be allowed to use phones unless calling parents in case of emergency.
 Calls for staff should be minimal and received during breaks or conference periods except for emergencies.
-Each teacher will be issued a long distance phone code by the administration.
-No teacher is to share long distance codes or allow students to use the code.

 Teachers are not to use cell phones during instructional time or when in charge of students.
-Custodial and Maintenance personnel are not to be on their phones while working.
+Custodial and maintenance personnel are not to be on their phones while working.